Back

 German query – German search results

 Unfortunately, page titles cannot be translated on Confluence Cloud.
-However, the language macros themselves have the same functionality as on DC/Server.
+However, the Confluence macro languages themselves have the same functionality as on Data Center.
 This means the following:

-• The page title will remain the same no matter which language setting is chosen.
+• The page title will remain the same no matter which language setting is chosen on Confluence.

 • The content language of the page is adapted to the user’s settings.
 It can also be changed using the language drop-down.

-If you are a Jira Service Management user, you will be interested to read this blog post: Create a multilingual knowledge base for JSM.
+If you are a Jira Service Management user, you will be interested to read this blog post on: How to set up a multilingual knowledge base for JSM.
+Also, read our blog post comparing the different translation solutions available for Cloud and Data Center.

 In a nutshell – what you gain by using Translations for Confluence